moyni/moyni.github.io/about.md

 Over that time I've learnt a huge amount about people, culture, communication, hiring, and the tech startup ecosystem.
 I'll share some of what I've learnt here.

-I'm also available for consulting from time to time! <a href="/contact/">Get in touch</a> if you'd like to work with me.
+I'm also available for public speaking, and I do consulting from time to time! <a href="/contact/">Get in touch</a> if you'd like to work with me.